UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 ## 4. Add the Final Touches

-Before we can launch the game we need assets for the arcade like preview images and description texts.
+Before we can launch the game we need assets for the Arcade like preview images and description texts.
 See the [Final Touches](/docs/integration/final-touches) section for more details.

 ## 5. Launch!